alexaburchak/BreastCancer_Genomics/README.md

 ### 5_Boxplots
-Our heatmap of cassette exon events with significant differential splicing across PAM50 subtypes revealed one particularly interesting cluster of events that occur in tenascin c.
-We further study these events by first creating a boxplot of log2-transformed FPKM values for the TNC gene across different PAM50 subtypes.
-We also generate a boxplot of PSI scores for the 6 specific alternative splicing events of the TNC gene, highlighting variation in alternative splicing across subtypes.
+Our heatmap of cassette exon events with significant differential splicing across PAM50 subtypes revealed one particularly interesting cluster of events that occur in *tenascin c*, a gene known for its role in cell proliferation and migration.
+We further study these events by first creating a boxplot of log2-transformed FPKM values for *tnc*  across different PAM50 subtypes.
+We also generate a boxplot of PSI scores for the 6 specific alternative splicing events within *tnc*, highlighting variation in alternative splicing across subtypes.

+## Usage
+Each script can be run sequentially to reproduce the analysis.
+Ensure that all dependencies, including the complexHeatmap package, are installed and that the necessary input data is available.
+Detailed comments within each script provide guidance on execution and interpretation of results.